El Gringo wine, the good dark red tempranillo wine with a legend taken from the spaghetti western, from the United States to Spain

 You have already read chapter 1.
 The next chapter awaits you at El Gringo wine, the most rebellious Tempranillo red wine

-Everything went smoothly at first.
-He played roles with no hitches, went unnoticed in the credits and nobody even remembered the boy who used to hand out coffee on film sets anymore.
-But the calm always comes after the storm, and it lasted until the rain came back.
-One phrase, one miserable phrase catapulted him to stardom: “Hey bandit, go back to where you came from” became a meme, a trending topic, a challenge, an Instagram filter…
+Things went smoothly at first.
+He played roles flawlessly, staying unnoticed in the credits, and the boy who once handed out coffee on film sets was forgotten.
+But calm always follows a storm, and it lasted until the rain returned.
+One phrase, a mere sentence, catapulted him to stardom: “Hey bandit, go back to where you came from” became a meme, a trending topic, a challenge, an Instagram filter… And so, good old Johnny had to flee from fame in the most unexpected of places.

 Have you read chapter 2 of El Gringo wine?
 Discover chapter 3 of the history of this young vintage Manchego wine

-An American in…TABERNAS.
-That’s where he ended up.
-A tiny, sunny town in Almería where the best spaghetti Western scenes in history had been shot.
-There was no doubt that this was the best place to hide and seek new acting opportunities.
-Who knows?
-He may have even been the driving force behind the new genre called the “New Age Spaghetti Western”.
+An American in… TABERNAS.
+A tiny, sunny town in Almería where the best spaghetti Western scenes in history were shot.
+The perfect place to hide and seek new acting opportunities.
+He might even be the driving force behind the “New Age Spaghetti Western” genre.

 Have you read chapter 3 of El Gringo wine?
 Discover the next chapter in the history of this young wine